mgramin/awesome-db-tools/README.md

 - [pgDash](https://pgdash.io) - Measure and track every aspect of your PostgreSQL databases.
 - [PgHero](https://github.com/ankane/pghero) - A performance dashboard for Postgres - health checks, suggested indexes, and more.
 - [pgmetrics](https://github.com/rapidloop/pgmetrics) - Collect and display information and stats from a running PostgreSQL server.
+- [pgMonitor](https://github.com/CrunchyData/pgmonitor) - All-in-one tool to easily create an environment to visualize the health and performance of your PostgreSQL cluster.
 - [pgMustard](https://www.pgmustard.com) - A user interface for Postgres explain plans, plus tips to improve performance.
 - [pgstats](https://github.com/gleu/pgstats) - Collects PostgreSQL statistics, and either saves them in CSV files or print them on the stdout.
 - [pgwatch2](https://github.com/cybertec-postgresql/pgwatch2) - Flexible self-contained PostgreSQL metrics monitoring/dashboarding solution.